 'What do you mean, after the cats died too?'
 My voice could not hide the chill that twisted in my throat.
 It was like a new presence had entered the room, wrapped its hands around my neck, and tightened its stranglehold on me.
 I moved away from the door frame.

-'Do you believe that the soul can leave a body after death, and linger on this Earth until they obtain absolution?'
+'Do you believe that the soul can leave a body after death, and linger on this Earth until it obtains absolution?'
 Antonia asked in the most troubling manner.
 Her eyes looked unto mine.
 I explored hers, and travelled in the depths of her iris to uncover whatever secrets she hid there.

 'I do not believe in such nonsense,' I told her.
 I had not realised how displeased I sounded, and so my harsh sibilance resembled the hissing of a snake.
 Thinking it best to rectify my chilly response, as to not make the absolute worst first impression, I continued, 'ghosts and whatnot are just fancy.
 I choose not to believe in them.'